 Like many things, there’s an optimal time for job hunting.
 If you’re looking to maximize your salary offer, try applying toward the start of the year (especially if your current company pays out year-end bonuses or if paid time off is accrued based on days worked) or once your stock options and/or 401(k) match vests.Other opportune times to consider switching jobs include:

-• When you’re currently underpaid and your current company isn’t willing to budge.
-(Inflation in 2021 rose to 6.8% so you want to make sure your company adjusts your salary accordingly.)
+- When you’re currently underpaid and your current company isn’t willing to budge.
+(Inflation in 2024 is at 4.8% so you want to make sure your company adjusts your salary accordingly.)